50 Reasons to Be Thankful This Thanksgiving

 Warm drink weather

 Fall means cooler temps which, of course, means steamy mugs of deliciousness.
 See you later, smoothies!
 It’s time for pumpkin spice lattes, hot toddies, spiced ciders, mulled wines, and hot chocolates.
 Wrap your hands around the cup, inhale the spicy aromas, and enjoy the feeling of getting warm from the inside out.
-Here’s what your favorite Thanksgiving dish says about you.
+Another thing to be grateful for?
+Hot cocoa bombs from Costco.

 Band geeks (aka musical geniuses) have been training for the big Thanksgiving parade all year.
 Appreciate the pomp and artistry of a full band by watching a parade on TV or lining up to cheer for your local high school kids.
-This Thanksgiving, appreciate the best Macy’s floats ever.
+Of course, sadly, none of that will be happening this year with the TV-only parade and no crowded live events, but you can reminisce with the best Macy’s floats ever.

 September 21 may be the official first day of fall, but it’s really not until Thanksgiving that you start to feel the longer nights and shorter days.
 Summer nights, with their barbecues and night games, may get all the glory (and country songs), but fall nights can be just as fun.
 Pop some popcorn, pull out a board game or puzzle, turn on a favorite movie, and enjoy the cozy feeling of being snuggled up together.
 Here are the 10 best Thanksgiving games for kids.